-This value of VO2Max will be directly related to the estimation of possible times for different competitions, I calculate that will appear in the menu "My statistics".
+This VO2Max value will be directly related to the estimation of possible times for different competitions, a calculation that will appear in the "My statistics" menu.

 It doesn't mean that debas Obviously if you are not training to run a marathon, you will not be able to do it in the time that the clock indicates.

 This feature is already common on Garmin's mid-range watches, so the FR230 and FR235 were no less.
 In fact, it is one of the features that helps buyers most to choose Garmin as a brand, because it offers the best workout schedule, complete yet easy.

 There are two ways to create workouts.
 The first is through Garmin Connect, where you can create workouts that you or your coach have marked for a particular day (or make one of the plans on the web).

 You can schedule them as recurring sessions (workouts that you will do every week); or training for a particular date, which you could add to the calendar on a specific date.